docker/docs/engine/userguide/networking/default_network/dockerlinks.md

 > **Note**:
-> Container names have to be unique.
+> Container names must be unique.
 That means you can only call
 > one container `web`.
 If you want to re-use a container name you must delete
 > the old container (with `docker rm`) before you can create a new
 > container with the same name.
 As an alternative you can use the `--rm`